 - Then, go ahead and make Brazilian/Portuguese Movie Night a regular occasion—weekly, monthly, whatever floats your boat.

 As long as you do this regularly enough, it will greatly complement the knowledge you get from other immersive learning techniques.

-2. Try your hand at an online Portuguese immersion course
+2. Try your hand at a Portuguese immersion course

 Portuguese courses aren’t hard to find—you just have to do a bit of research to identify which would work better for you.